-In order to use Signing Manager with Xcode, the certificate (and not the private key) of the certificate must be imported to the local keychain.
+In order to use Signing Manager with Xcode, the certificate (but not the private key) must be imported to the local keychain.
 This allows Xcode to find the remote identity and use it for signing.
 The certificate does not need to be trusted and made available to Xcode.
 This is not required when using codesign directly.

 Command line tool and more information: